1300 307 576 Call now Request a callback

 Rentokil's termite pest control process begins with an initial inspection of your property, thoroughly searching for breeding grounds and any damage incurred.

 Our effective treatment methods include inspection, baiting stations, chemical and physical barrier treatment, termite fumigation, and the termite reticulation system.
-These approaches are carried out by our local pest experts to ensure the complete extermination of termite pests.
+These approaches are carried out by our local pest experts to ensure minimisation of termite pests.

-Yes, Rentokil's termite pest control services are crafted to offer long-term protection for your property.
+Yes, Rentokil's termite pest control services are crafted to offer long-term management for your property.
 Alongside controlling existing termite colonies, we integrate preventive measures like barrier treatments and continuous monitoring to deter future infestations.

 Yes, Rentokil prioritises safety in all our pest control treatments, including those targeting termites.
 We use products and methods that are approved for residential and commercial use and pose minimal risk to humans, pets, and the environment when applied correctly by trained professionals.